willxxy/superbpe/README.md

 ## Analysis

-1. Token Length distribution plot looks pretty good.
-2. Training is quite slow...which is expected.
+1. Training is quite slow...which is expected.
-3. Compression rate is worse than BPE?
+2. Compression rate is worse than BPE?
 This is just a simple inversion of their byte per token ratio.
-4. Looking at the tokenization visualization, it seems like SuperBPE is merging okay (look at the word "sentence")?
+3. Looking at the tokenization visualization, it seems like SuperBPE is merging okay (look at the word "sentence")?

 However, the Figure 1 in the original paper looks like this: